amirouche/ff.js/README.md

 **experimental**

+## Motivation

+- Keep It Simply Simple

+- Avoid classes when possible

+- Do not support Server-Side-Rendering

+- Implement (fractal?) **M**odel-**V**iew-**C**ontroller pattern

+- Avoid reduxjs actions indirection, because I did not find a compeling reason to define a giant enumeration, neither does the various (hackish?) way to define the reducer.

 ## History

-This started as learning project to understand how [redux](https://github.com/reduxjs/react-redux/) and [elm](https://elm-lang.org/) work with [scheme programming language](http://scheme-lang.com/).
+`ff.js` started as learning project to understand how [redux](https://github.com/reduxjs/react-redux/) and [elm](https://elm-lang.org/) work with [scheme programming language](http://scheme-lang.com/).
 Basicaly, it was a note taking